Ragtime: Etymology

-While the word ragtime was first recorded in 1896, the term probably originates in the dance events known as "rags", hosted by enslaved black folk bound to the plantation system.
-The first recorded use of the term ragtime was by vaudeville musician Ben Harney who in 1896 used it to describe the piano music he played (which he had extracted from banjo and fiddle players).
+While the word ragtime was first recorded in 1896, the term probably originates in the dance events known as "rags", hosted by enslaved black people bound to the plantation system.
+The first recorded use of the term ragtime was by vaudeville musician Ben Harney who in 1896 used it to describe the piano music he played and first published the year prior.